We help to guide you through the process of pricing the works and appointing your Main Contractor

 Getting the Prices Back

-On the day that tenders are due back, we would try and set up a meeting with you in order to open the prices together.
-All of the tendering contractors should have returned the same pack of information, including their overall price, start date, lead in time and contract duration.
-At this point it might be that some of the tendering contractors are immediately excluded, either as a result of their price or if their build programme is too long.
-You’re not committed to accept the lowest tender, or any tender for that matter.
-So it might be that you decide to base your selection on more than just cost.
+On the day that tenders are due back, we would try and set up a meeting with you to open the prices together.
+All the tendering contractors should have returned the same pack of information, including their overall price, start date, lead in time and contract duration.
+At this point it might be that some of the tendering contractors are immediately excluded, either because of their price or if their build programme is too long.
+You’re not committed to accept the lowest tender, or any tender for that matter, so it might be that you decide to base your selection on more than just cost.

 Are you looking for South Devon Architects to bring your dream home to life?